 In simple terms, lead scoring is a method for checking and assigning scores or ranks to all leads.
 This helps in establishing compatibility and sales-readiness for your leads through a system of grades or scores.

 If you’re in sales and marketing, chances are you’ve heard about lead scoring but haven’t implemented a proper mechanism to follow-up on it.
-Lead scoring gives your sales team more time to convert leads that matter and allows them time to strategize for each account.
+In simple terms, lead scoring gives your sales team more time to convert leads that matter and allows them to strategize for each account.

 Now that you know what lead scoring is all about, do you feel this is something you need?
 Don’t worry, if you still need more perspective, the next part of this article will hopefully clear any doubts you may have.